Data access control

 -

-Note: If you enable data access control but do not select a category, data access is completely restricted for that role.
+If you enable data access control but do not activate any category, data access is completely blocked for that role.

 Create rules to assign data access categories